Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Various contributions to the time resolution

-Time is measured independently on top (Y-side) and bottom (X-side) pickup panels.
-The uncertainties of the measurement in X- and Y-side are mainly categorised into two parts, $(i)$ uncorrelated and $(ii)$ correlated sources.
+Times are recorded independently on the top (Y-side) and bottom (X-side) pick-up panels of all RPCs.
+The uncertainties of the measurement in X- and Y-side are mainly categorized into two parts, $(i)$ uncorrelated and $(ii)$ correlated sources.